aureentuluvacal/aureentuluvacal.github.io/content/blog/logic-part-2/index.md

 | F     | T     | T                 |
 | F     | F     | F                 |

-> This truth table is a little weird, but remember exclusive OR is true if one, not both, propositions are true.
+This truth table is a little weird, but remember exclusive OR is true if one and only one proposition is true.

 #### Conditional ($$\longrightarrow$$)